FilipROV/Conference-app/README.md

 For installing dependencies use command npm install

-For building project for production use command npm build
+For building project for production use command npm run build

 For start project use command npm run dev